Angels in Supernatural

-- Disc One Final Boss: Castiel kills him in self-defense in "Captives."
+- Disc-One Final Boss: He seems to be part of a Big Bad Ensemble in Season 9 until Castiel kills him in self-defense in "Captives."

 - Envy: Though smug, Bartholomew reveals he is in fact envious of Castiel, due to when they fought together against Raphael, Castiel strategy succeeded when his worries failed.
 Its implied its partially down to Envy he is evil.

 - Evil Former Friend: He used to be Castiel's friend, and the two even fought together in heaven's civil war, however Bartholomew became envious at Cas's ability and success compared to his failure.
 Never the less, upon there first meeting since the fall Bartholomew tried to recruit Cas to his side, and restore there friendship with him in the dominant role.